pavangorantla2000/Call_centre_trends/README.md

 1. Implementation of ETL(Extract, Transformation, and Load) data using the power query.  <br />
 2. Usage of DAX to create new columns and measures relevant to the analysis. <br />
 3. Displayed KPIs (Key Point Information) such as the satisfaction rating, calls answered and unattended, Cases Resolved, and Topic queries. <br />
 4. Used Bar plots, Cards, and Gauge visuals to display the KPIs. <br />
+5. Used table to display KPI for each month.
-5. Also, included treemaps to provide individual agents' performance. <br />
+6. Also, included treemaps to provide individual agents' performance. <br />